-1.1, known as the Foundation update, will add two new modes (Creative and Survival) to the main game, and will begin the Base Building feature, while adding features to existing mechanics like farming.
+1.1, known as the Foundation update, will add two new modes (Creative and Survival) to the main game and will introduce a Base Building feature, while adding features to existing mechanics like farming.
 Foundation also promises to improve multiple parts of the resource management side of the game, by making resources easier to store, automate and use.
 The patch list is one of the longest I’ve ever seen.

 You have full energy!…